Robust Offset-free Kernelized Data-Driven Predictive Control for Nonlinear Systems: Abstract

 \section{Abstract}

-This paper proposes a novel Kernelized Data-Driven Predictive Control (KDPC) scheme for robust, offset-free tracking of nonlinear systems.
-Our computationally efficient hybrid approach separates the prediction: (1) kernel ridge regression learns the nonlinear map from past trajectories, and (2) analytical linearization of the kernel map approximates the effect of future inputs.
-This linearization is key, allowing the controller to be formulated as a standard Quadratic Program (QP) for efficient real-time implementation.
-Offset-free tracking is inherently achieved by using input increments.
-We provide theoretical guarantees for recursive feasibility and asymptotic stability.
-The algorithm is validated on a nonlinear Van der Pol oscillator, where it successfully rejects unmeasured disturbances and eliminates steady-state errors, outperforming a standard model-based controller.
+This paper presents a Kernelized Data-Driven Predictive Control (KDPC) scheme for robust, offset-free tracking of nonlinear systems.
+To overcome the computational burden of direct data-driven methods, we employ a hybrid framework that learns the nonlinear dynamics in a Reproducing Kernel Hilbert Space (RKHS) via joint ridge regression.
+A key contribution is the derivation of an analytical linearization of the kernel map, which renders the control problem a strictly convex Quadratic Program (QP) for efficient real-time implementation.
+We provide rigorous guarantees for recursive feasibility using terminal ingredients and establish Input-to-State Stability (ISS) with respect to the kernel approximation error.
+The efficacy of the proposed KDPC is demonstrated on a Van der Pol oscillator, showing disturbance rejection and offset-free performance compared to standard model-based benchmarks.